Union County, SC · Probate Cost

 Planning Your Next Steps in Union County

-- Getting an accurate probate cost estimate for an estate in Union County requires accounting for both South Carolina's reasonable compensation standard and the local filing fees charged by the Union County Probate Court.
+• Getting an accurate cost estimate before you start probate in Union County helps you budget for South Carolina's reasonable compensation standard plus local filing fees at the Union County Probate Court.

 Looking for statewide data?
 View the full South Carolina probate cost calculator guide — statutory rates, fee schedules, and a breakdown covering all South Carolina counties.